Zhao Ang: Later career

 Zhao Ang eventually rose to the position of Inspector (刺史) of Yi Province (covering present-day Sichuan and Chongqing), but never assumed office in reality because Yi Province was under the control of the warlord Liu Bei, one of Cao Cao's key rivals.

 In 219, during the Battle of Mount Dingjun, Liu Bei's general Huang Zhong defeated and killed Cao Cao's general Xiahou Yuan and an official Zhao Yong (趙顒 (赵颙, Zhào Yóng)).
 Zhao Yong held the appointment of Inspector of Yi Province.
-This "Zhao Yong" is believed to be Zhao Ang because the Chinese characters for yong 顒 and ang 昂 had similar meanings, and also because yong 顒 and ang 昂 were pronounced almost similarly: *ŋuoŋ and *ŋɑŋ, respectively, in Eastern Han Chinese.
+This "Zhao Yong" is believed to be Zhao Ang because the Chinese characters for yong 顒 and ang 昂 had similar meanings: namely, 舉 "to (be) lift(ed) / to (be) raise(d)"; and also because yong 顒 and ang 昂 were pronounced almost similarly: *ŋuoŋ and *ŋɑŋ, respectively, in Eastern Han Chinese.
 Moreover, they held the same appointment and lived around the same period of time.
 Therefore, it is possible that the name "Zhao Ang" was erroneously recorded as "Zhao Yong".